nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 :bulb: For reference: [The ECMAScript 5.1 spec - ASI rules](http://www.ecma-international.org/ecma-262/5.1/#sec-7.9)

-Now on to some more interesting stuff.
+Now on to some more interesting stuff!

 ## 1.2 - Linting